Cross Collateralised versus Standalone

 “All monies” is the term that refers to the fact that many mortgages do not relate to a specific loan amount advanced, but to all monies owed by a borrower to the lender.

-Spreading your exposure
+Spreading your lender exposure - Pros and Cons

 Are you an investor who wants an expert broker in your corner?